Academics » Curriculum

 Semester | Grades 9, 10, 11, 12; Credit: 1/2

-Nutrition and basic skills in the kitchen are stressed in this course.
+Nutrition and basic skills in the kitchen are stressed.
 Major units cover safety, nutrition, and preparing simple recipes.
-Each student is assigned to a kitchen group and works with the group to prepare food, serve, and clean up during labs.
-Snacks, breakfast foods, and lunch items are emphasized in lab.
+Students are assigned to a kitchen group and work together to prepare food, serve, and clean up during labs.
+Snacks, breakfast foods, and vegetables are emphasized in labs.
 During the final weeks of the semester, students prepare a dish at home to bring to class for their final exam.

 Foods 2